AppliedRecognition/Ver-ID-Image-Capture-JS/README.md

 2. Open the [build](./build) folder in a shell
 3. Enter `npm install`
 4. Enter `npm run-script build`
-5. The minified version of the script will be available in [dist/verIDImageCapture.min.js](./dist/verIDImageCapture.min.js)
+5. The minified version of the scripts will be available in the [dist/](./dist/) directory